Mount Isarog: Endemic

-Isarog Shrew rat (Rhynchomys isarogensis) was first discovered in 1988 in Mount Isarog.
-Although it has no direct economic value, its presence in Mount Isarog is a barometer of wealth and management of its natural resources.
+Isarog Shrew rat (Rhynchomys isarogensis) was first discovered in 1988 in Isarog Volcano.
+Although it has no direct economic value, its presence in Isarog Volcano is a barometer of wealth and management of its natural resources.
 It is now listed as endangered in the Red Data Book of the International Union for Conservation of Nature.

-Mount Isarog is included as a protected area, home to endemic rodents (Archboldomys luzonensis, Chrotomys gonzalesi and Rhynchomys isarogensis), other endemic mammals, and 15 bird species endemic to Luzon.
+Isarog Volcano is included as a protected area, home to endemic rodents (Archboldomys luzonensis, Chrotomys gonzalesi and Rhynchomys isarogensis), other endemic mammals, and 15 bird species endemic to Luzon.

 Isarog Cloud Frog was first described by scientists in 1997.
 In total, scientists have identified one and possibly three new frog species, 8 species of snakes, and 19 species of lizards.

-Mount Isarog also has the rare Mount Isarog Forest Skink (Sphenomorphus knollmanae) that is endemic.
+Isarog Volcano also has the rare Mount Isarog Forest Skink (Sphenomorphus knollmanae) that is endemic.